AbhinavJotiramShinde/Password-Cracker/README.md

 #  Multi-Threaded Hash Cracker

-A simple **multi-threaded hash-cracking tool** that can recover plaintext passwords from a given hash using either:
+A Python-based Password Cracker with a Graphical User Interface (GUI) that can recover plaintext passwords from a given hash using either:
 - **Dictionary (wordlist) attacks**, or
 - **Brute-force attacks** with configurable character sets and lengths.